dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

   - magnetic singluarity - FIXED (filter) - prioritize swarms of corvettes, strike craft, torpedoes
   - overcharge - FIXED (filter) - don't trigger if low on antimatter, trigger if threats nearby or damaged
 - marza
-  - concussion charge - TODO (aoe, priority, trigger) - trigger only if weapon has target
+  - concussion charge - FIXED (aoe, priority, trigger) - trigger only if weapon has target, prioritize caps with frigates/corvettes around, then just caps, then clumps of corvettes/frigates
   - precision targeting - TODO (aoe, trigger) - trigger only if weapon has target
   - raze planet - WONTFIX (no issues)
   - missile barrage - TODO (aoe, priority, trigger)